toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

 Now that we have our context, it's time to start drawing.
 But before we do that, we need to decide what we're going to draw.
 This involves creating a scene and designing some objects to populate it.

-This is the reason we `require()`'d GameObject, Point (a 2D vector), and Scene, which serves as a container.
+This is the reason we `require()`'d Node, Vec2 (a 2D vector), and Scene, which serves as a container.

 ---
 #### Very reccomended :